Create Auto-Calculating Invoices

 =Total_Before_Tax + Tax_Amount

-• Set Conditional Formatting to highlight unpaid invoices or overdue balances.
+• Add Conditional Formatting to highlight unpaid or overdue balances.

-Step 4: And with Named Ranges and Tables - Automate
+Step 4: Automate with Named Ranges & Tables

 =[Quantity]*[Unit Price]